 A post shared by a n n a + n i n a (@annaninanl) (opens in new tab)

 Both the worlds of fashion and accessories have been inspired by all things celestial for a while now, but we’re not any less bewitched by the sun, stars, and moons as time goes on.
 In fact, as the evenings get darker, we’re even more excited at the thought of wearing something that reflects the inky night’s sky.

 For a contemporary interpretation of the celestial trend, we love these earrings by way of Dutch cool-girl brand Anna + Nina available at Anthropologie.
 The Rising Sun Earrings captures the glorious rays of the rising sun around a pink shiny stone, which makes a real sculptural statement.
 It’s a design full of mystery and magic.

 If you’re really looking for a showstopper though, may we suggest you check out Arlette Gold where you’ll find a curated selection of jewelry from independent designers all over the world.
-We can’t stop thinking about the Star Deco Drop Earrings which are full of sparkle and bring out the inner magpie in us.
-View Deal
+We can’t stop thinking about the Star hoops which are a fun way to wear a hoop trend.
+As they say, the bigger the hoop.

 7. Nods to ancient history